 As a committed and motivated individual can you help us deliver the programme?

-Working with participants in both Derby City and South Derbyshire including Swadlincote, this is a community-based post but will also have the ability to travel to Derby City where the team have a base at our Roundhouse Campus and to travel to South Derbyshire (Swadlincote), averaging 1-2 days per week.
+1 x Full time post - GBP 22,274 per annum which will be working with participants in both Derby City and South Derbyshire including Swadlincote.
+This is a community-based post but with the ability to travel to Derby City where the team have a base at our Roundhouse Campus and to travel to South Derbyshire (Swadlincote), averaging 1-2 days per week.

 You will contribute to the overall success of the BBO Towards Work Programme within Derby City and South Derbyshire.
 You will work directly with unemployed and economically inactive participants by effectively delivering a holistic, personalised support service, which empowers participants with the self-belief, skills, motivation and confidence to enable them to progress into employment, self-employment or further training/education.
 The successful candidate will facilitate a range of Employability and Personal Development Interventions, via 1:1 and group-based learning and development sessions.
 You will provide participants with comprehensive Initial Diagnostic Assessments, plan and deliver their learning & development, evaluate and measure their progress and impart guidance, knowledge and mentoring.
 You will play a pivotal role in helping individuals to overcome their fears and barriers and to develop their employability skills.

 ◦ Hold (or be working towards) a recognised Information, Advice & Guidance (IAG) qualification (minimum of Level 3 or above)

 ◦Previous experience of coaching, supporting and placing unemployed/ economically inactive people with multiple & complex needs into employment, self-employment or FE/Training

 ◦Previous experience of effective case management of disadvantaged participants, including the delivery of 1:1's, IAG, diagnostics, action planning, reviewing progress and implementing appropriate Employability & Jobsearch techniques